foxide123/astro_multilingual_template/README.md

 If so, we want to redirect the user to "https://dashcruisedev.com/pl/".
 Since the redirect happens on the edge runtime, it doesn't negatively impact performance.

+## Update Relevant Files:

+1. wrangler.toml
+- Update name of the project

 ## 🚀 Project Structure

 Inside of your Astro project, you'll see the following folders and files: